Jemesson/devapps-android/README.md

 ## Food Lovers Application 🍕 🍔
-This is the repository for dev-apps android course.
+This is the repository for DevApps android course.

 ## Goals
 - The Food Lovers' Android app handles the meals that the user most like.